-Panasonic Lumix DMC-ZS20 review
+Panasonic Lumix DMC-ZS20 full review

 For a pocketable camera, the 14-megapixel Panasonic Lumix DMC-ZS20 is about as loaded as they come.
 The trait that will jump out at you - literally, if you're facing the pocket camera - is the Lumix ZS20's 20X-optical-zoom lens (24mm to 480mm).
 Like that zoom lens, the Lumix ZS20's laundry list of features keeps on going and going.